-Sort Order Mode of Outreach Target of Outreach Summary ofResponse/ attendance Summary ofComments received Summary of comments not accepted and reasons 1 Virtual Public Meeting Non-targeted/ broad community The public hearing will be held online on April 17, 2024.
-Comments received will be summarized after the public hearing.
-Summary of comments accepted will be updated.
+Sort Order Mode of Outreach Target of Outreach Summary ofResponse/ attendance Summary ofComments received Summary of comments not accepted and reasons 1 Virtual Public Meeting Non-targeted/ broad community The public hearing was held online on April 17, 2024.
+Participants commented on how they would like future notices of public hearings to be sent through email and directly to stakeholders, consultants, housing authorities, etc. All comments were accepted.
 2 Newspaper Public Notice Minorities Non-English Speaking - Specify other language: Spanish Non-targeted/ broad community A public notice was placed in each newspaper in Georgia in English and in Spanish where appropriateto meet the State's language access requirements.
-Same as above Same as above 3 Internet Outreach Non-targeted/ broad community The Georgia Department of Community Affairs posted on the DCA Website and Twitter for weeks leading up to the virtual public hearing and posted a public announcement on the DCA website.
 Same as above Same as above

+3 Internet Non-targeted/ The Georgia Department of Same as above Same as above

+Outreach broad community Community Affairs posted on

+the DCA Website and Twitter

+for weeks leading up to the

+virtual public hearing and

+posted a public

+announcement on the DCA

+website.